Methaphur/Game-Of-Life-GUI/README.md

 # Instructions
-- Click `R` to Randomly Select Cells in the board
+- Click `E` to Randomly update cell state of cells in the board
+- Click `R` to Reset board to last set board
 - Click `C` to Clear the Board
 - Click `Space` to Pause/Play the Simulation
 - Click any cell to Change it's current state